phoenixframework/phoenix/guides/controllers.md

 We can also set the HTTP status code of a response similarly to the way we set the content type.
 The `Plug.Conn` module, imported into all controllers, has a `put_status/2` function to do this.

-`put_status/2` takes `conn` as the first parameter and as the second parameter either an integer or a "friendly name" used as an atom for the status code we want to set.
-Here is the list of supported [friendly names](https://github.com/elixir-lang/plug/blob/v1.3.0/lib/plug/conn/status.ex#L9-L69).
-Please note that the rule to convert a "friendly name" to an atom follows [this rule](https://github.com/elixir-plug/plug/blob/v1.3.0/lib/plug/conn/status.ex#L74-L77).
-For example, `I'm a teapot` becomes `:im_a_teapot`.
+`Plug.Conn.put_status/2` takes `conn` as the first parameter and as the second parameter either an integer or a "friendly name" used as an atom for the status code we want to set.
+The list of status code atom representations can be found in `Plug.Conn.Status.code/1` documentation.

 Let's change the status in our `PageController` `index` action.